 Get Added to Another Policy

 You could also ask someone to add you to their policy.
 That’s the easiest way to ensure coverage without the stress of signing a six-month deal.
-Joining someone else’s policy is good for new drivers or those who don’t need a long-term insurance commitment.
+Joining someone else’s policy is good for new drivers or those who don’t need a long-term commitment.

 Rent a Car

 Renting a car is another good idea for short-term auto insurance.
 You’ll get some coverage from the rental company.
 But it’s typically more expensive than standard insurance.
 A key benefit of rental coverage is its low deductible.
 This means you won’t pay much out of pocket if you get into an accident.